 Although superficially the F-18 may resemble the YF-17, it was drastically modified.
-To meet Navy requirements for carrier operations, the airframe and undercarriage were strengthened, folding wings, catapult attachments and a tail hook was added.
+To meet Navy requirements for carrier operations the airframe and undercarriage were strengthened, folding wings, catapult attachments and a tail hook was added.
 The landing gear was widened, the dorsal spine enlarged to increase fuel capacity and the aft fuselage widened by 4 inches.
 The wings and stabilators were enlarged and the engines canted outwards.
 The FY-17's control system was replaced with a fully digital fly-by-wire system with quadruple-redundancy.
-The Hornet was among the first aircraft to use multi-function displays extensively.
+The Hornet was among the first aircraft to heavily use multi-function displays.

 Following trials and operational testing, it entered operational service with Marine Corps during January 1983 and with the US Navy in March 1984.

-Two years later in April 1986, the Hornet saw combat action.
-Flying from the USS Coral Sea Carrier, Hornets flew missions against Libyan air defences and attacked Benghazi.
+Two years later in April 1986 the Hornet saw combat action.
+Flying from the USS Coral Sea Carrier Hornets flew missions against Libyan air defences and attacked Benghazi.
 Marine Corps and USN Hornets that were deployed during the Gulf War flew 4,551 sorties, ten were damaged and two lost to enemy fighters.
-One Hornet was confirmed shot down by down by a missile fired from an Iraqi Air Force MiG-25 and the other was lost over the North Persian Gulf.
+One Hornet was confirmed shot down by down by a missile fired from an Iraqi Air Force MiG-25 while the other was lost over the North Persian Gulf.
 Hornet pilots were credited with two kills, both against MiG-21s.

 In 2001 during Operation Enduring Freedom, Hornets operated from carriers in the North Arabian Sea.
 During Operation Iraqi Freedom in 2003, Hornets operated from aircraft carriers as well from an air base in Kuwait.
 One was accidentally downed in a friendly fire incident by a Patriot missile.
 Two others collided over Iraq and two more collided mid-air and crashed in the Persian Gulf.

-The Blue Angels, US Navy's flight demonstration squadron that up to then had up to then flown the Douglas A-4 Skyhawk, switched to the F/A-18 Hornet in 1986.The Blue Angels perform in F/A-18A, B, C, and D models at air shows and other special events across the US and worldwide.
+The Blue Angels, US Navy's flight demonstration squadron that had up to then flown the Douglas A-4 Skyhawk switched to the F/A-18 Hornet in 1986.The Blue Angels perform in F/A-18A, B, C, and D models at air shows and other special events across the US and worldwide.
 The two-seat B and D models are typically used to give rides to VIPs, but can also fill in for other aircraft in the squadron in a normal show, if the need arises.